maphew/zadam-trilium-wiki/Manual-server-installation.md

-This page describes manually installing Trilium on your server. **Note that this is a not well supported way to install Trilium, problems may appear, information may be out of date.
+This page describes manually installing Trilium on your server. **Note that this is a not well supported way to install Trilium, problems may appear, information laid out here is quite out of date.
 It is recommended to use either Docker or packaged build installation.**

 ## Requirements